grpc/proposal/L117-core-replace-gpr-logging-with-abseil-logging.md

 ## Rationale

+### Advantages

 *	Format specifiers are not type-safe.
 We want to avoid these.
 *	We want to avoid maintaining platform specific gpr APIS when absl is providing them.
 *	Abseil provides a range of APIs such as PLOG, VLOG, DVLOG with specific logging frequencies such as LOG_IF, LOG_EVERY_N, LOG_EVERY_POW_2 etc.

+### Action Items

+*	Coding using the above APIs will need to migrate to the newer APIs.
+*	The application will need to call absl::InitializeLog() itself, or else there will be a log message indicating that logging is happening before absl logging is initialized.
+If in the future absl fixes [#1656](https://github.com/abseil/abseil-cpp/issues/1656), then we could consider initializing absl logging in gRPC init.

 ## Implementation